MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmRoleAssignment.md

 ```

 ### -ExpandPrincipalGroups
-If specified, returns roles directly assigned to the user and to the groups of which the user is a member (transitively).
+Indicates that the cmdlet returns roles directly assigned to the user and to the groups of which the user is a member (transitively).
 Supported only for a user principal.

 ```yaml